-- our plans to develop and commercialize our product candidates based on our proprietary bioresorbable hydrogel technology platform; - the timing of and our ability to submit applications and obtain regulatory approval for DEXTENZA® and our other product candidates, including our New Drug Application, or NDA, we resubmitted to the U.S. Food and Drug Administration, or FDA, for DEXTENZA for the treatment of post-surgical ocular pain; - our ability to manufacture DEXTENZA in compliance with current Good Manufacturing Practices, or cGMP; - our plans to raise additional capital, including through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements, royalty agreements and marketing and distribution arrangements, generally, and to fund the regulatory submission and commercialization of DEXTENZA, specifically; - our ongoing and planned clinical trials, including our Phase 3 clinical trials of OTX-TP for the treatment of glaucoma and ocular hypertension, our Phase 1 clinical trial of OTX-TIC for the reduction of intraocular pressure in patients with glaucoma and ocular hypertension and our Phase 1 clinical trial of OTX-TKI for the treatment of VEGF induced retinal leakage for an extended duration; - the timing of and our ability to submit applications and obtain and maintain regulatory approvals for DEXTENZA, OTX-TP and our other product candidates; - our plans to raise additional capital, including through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements, royalty agreements and marketing and distribution arrangements; - · our commercialization of ReSure Sealant; - the potential advantages of ReSure Sealant and our product candidates; - the rate and degree of market acceptance and clinical utility of our products and our ability to secure reimbursement for our products; - the preclinical development of our intravitreal depot with protein-based or small molecule drugs, including tyrosine kinase inhibitors, or TKIs, for the treatment of wet age-related macular degeneration, or wet AMD, and other retinal diseases; - · our strategic collaboration, option and license agreement with Regeneron Pharmaceuticals, Inc. under which we are collaborating on the development of an extended-delivery formulation of the vascular endothelial growth factor, trap aflibercept, currently marketed under the brand name Eylea, for the treatment of wet AMD, and other serious retinal diseases;
+- our plans to develop and commercialize our product candidates based on our proprietary, bioresorbable hydrogel technology platform; - the timing of and our ability to submit applications and obtain regulatory approval for DEXTENZA® and our other product candidates, including our New Drug Application, or NDA, we resubmitted to the U.S. Food and Drug Administration, or FDA, for DEXTENZA for the treatment of post-surgical ocular pain; - our ability to manufacture DEXTENZA in compliance with current Good Manufacturing Practices, or cGMP; - our ability to build and manage a sales, marketing and distribution infrastructure to support the commercialization of DEXTENZA if the FDA approves our NDA for DEXTENZA; - our plans to raise additional capital, including through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements, royalty agreements and marketing and distribution arrangements, generally, and to fund the regulatory submission and commercialization of DEXTENZA, specifically; - our ongoing and planned clinical trials, including our Phase 3 clinical trials of OTX-TP for the treatment of glaucoma and ocular hypertension, our Phase 1 clinical trial of OTX-TIC for the reduction of intraocular pressure in patients with glaucoma and ocular hypertension and our Phase 1 clinical trial of OTX-TKI for the treatment of VEGF induced retinal leakage for an extended duration; - the timing of and our ability to submit applications and obtain and maintain regulatory approvals for DEXTENZA, OTX-TP and our other product candidates and, specifically, our ability to respond to and resolve the FDA warning letter received with respect to ReSure® Sealant on October 18, 2018; - · our commercialization of ReSure Sealant; - the potential advantages of ReSure Sealant and our product candidates; - the rate and degree of market acceptance and clinical utility of our products and our ability to secure reimbursement for our products; - the preclinical development of our intravitreal depot with protein-based or small molecule drugs, including tyrosine kinase inhibitors, or TKIs, for the treatment of wet age-related macular degeneration, or wet AMD, and other retinal diseases; - our strategic collaboration, option and license agreement with Regeneron Pharmaceuticals, Inc. under which we are collaborating on the development of an extended-delivery formulation of the vascular endothelial growth factor, trap aflibercept, currently marketed under the brand name Eylea, for the treatment of wet AMD, and other serious retinal diseases;

-- · our estimates regarding the potential market opportunity for DEXTENZA, OTX-TP, ReSure Sealant and our other product candidates; - · our commercialization, marketing and manufacturing plans, capabilities and strategy; - the costs and timing of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to ReSure Sealant and any additional products, including DEXTENZA, for which we may obtain marketing approval in the future; - · our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - · the impact of government laws and regulations; - the outcome of certain legal actions and proceedings, including the current lawsuits described under "Part II, Item 1 - Legal Proceedings"; - our ability to continue as a going concern; and - · our competitive position.
+- our estimates regarding the potential market opportunity for DEXTENZA, OTX-TP, ReSure Sealant and our other product candidates; - · our commercialization, marketing and manufacturing plans, capabilities and strategy; - the costs and timing of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to ReSure Sealant and any additional products, including DEXTENZA, for which we may obtain marketing approval in the future; - · our intellectual property position; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives, including potential opportunities outside the field of ophthalmology; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - · the impact of government laws and regulations; - the outcome of certain legal actions and proceedings, including the current lawsuits described under "Part II, Item 1 - Legal Proceedings"; - · our ability to continue as a going concern; and - · our competitive position.